How To Have a Successful Yard Sale: Your Questions, Answered

 Pricing your items competitively will help them sell faster.

-Here are some quick rules about how to price garage sale items.
-For additional details, check out another article we’ve written on the PODS Blog about garage sale best practices while moving.
+You might be able to hunt one down somewhere, but it wouldn’t necessarily be practical, as pricing is based on several factors, such as age and condition.
+Instead, here are some quick rules about how to price garage sale items.
+For additional details on how to have a successful yard sale, check out another article we’ve written on the PODS Blog about garage sale best practices while moving.

 Price Your Things To Sell